Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/03_Lidar_Integration/03b_MagicPlan_API_Integration.md

 ### 3.2.1 API Endpoint Analysis

-The system interacts with two principal RESTful endpoints provided by the MagicPlan API to retrieve user-specific plan data:
+The system interacts with two principal RESTful endpoints provided by the MagicPlan API to retrieve user-specific plan data \cite{MagicplanCloudAPI}:

 1.  **`GET /plans`**: This endpoint retrieves a paginated list of all plans associated with a user's account.
 Each item in the response provides summary data, including the unique `planId`, the project it belongs to, its name, and a `thumbnailUrl`.
 The `planId` and `thumbnailUrl` are used in the frontend application to allow the user to visually select which bathroom plan they wish to configure.